What You Need to Know

 Certificated CSBs - Regular Interest Bonds

 Regular interest bonds accrue simple interest at the rates determined by the Minister of Finance until the earlier of maturity or redemption by the registered owner.
-Earned interest will be paid to the registered owner on each annual anniversary date until maturity.
-Regular interest CSBs redeemed prior to maturity will only receive simple interest paid up to the last annual anniversary date of the bond.
+Simple interest is accumulated monthly and is paid to the registered owner by cheque or through direct deposit on each annual anniversary date until maturity.

 As interest payments are prepared and issued during the 11th and 12th months following the issue date and annual anniversary dates, if regular interest bonds are redeemed during these months, an amount equal to the interest earned since the last anniversary date will be deducted from the proceeds of redemption as that amount will be included in the registered owner’s annual interest payment.